-Feeling uncertain about your vaccine choices?
+Still feeling uncertain about your vaccine choices?
 You are not alone.
 With a vast array of information, misinformation, differing opinions, and debate, many people are unsure what to do and where to start.
 YourVaccinationGuide.org is here to provide reliable, straightforward information about the COVID-19 vaccine and other vaccines that you may need.

 This consumer guide/website/document is not intended to provide medical advice.
 Talk to your doctor about any questions you may have.

 If you think you are having a medical or psychiatric emergency, please call 911 or go to your nearest hospital.
 Website updates will be made often.
-Last updated 06/16/21.
+Last updated 1/8/24.

-The Mata Sisters’
+The Mata Sisters’ COVID-19 Story

 The Mata sisters have experience in healthcare.
 They founded Looms for Lupus to bring awareness to minority families and those affected by Lupus, Fibromyalgia and other overlapping illnesses when the oldest sister was diagnosed with Lupus.
 When more than one family member ended up with COVID-19, it was a traumatizing experience for them.
 In this video, Estela and Juana Mata tell us what COVID-19 was like for them.

 Info and FAQs

 Do You Think You

 Around the world, the COVID-19 vaccines have given hope to billions of people.
 While the COVID-19 vaccines target this specific virus, staying current on all your recommended vaccines will help you stay healthy year-round.
 Are your vaccinations current?